 shadow the vanishing point, out on the marsh, in all directions

 An eclectic site-specific installation and durational performance, located just beyond the edge of communal public space; upon a windswept marsh.
 From a temporary public monument/station/platform (constructed from reclaimed materials), a series of actions, sounds, and images, are ‘transmitted’ to the greater public.
 The project utilized sound, performance, storytelling, and drawing.
 Partakers are obliged to view the work from a distance, and through additional means (listening devices, binoculars, etc.), further provoking ideas of public (dis)engagement.

 ABOUT TEENAGE SATANISTS, SPILLING BLOOD UNTIL IT RUNS BLACK...

-A meandering performative slide-lecture exploring regional supernatural folklore.
-Delving into ghost stories, heavy metal youth culture, and occult-ritual; exploring the fear and paranoia that can easily overtake a small town where everyone knows everyone else.
+A performative slide-lecture exploring regional supernatural hearsay.
+Delving into local ghost stories, late 80’s heavy metal youth culture, and occult-rituals, this meandering rant explores the fear and paranoia that easily overtakes a small town where everyone knows everyone else.

 I USED TO BE A PERFORMANCE ARTIST, BUT THEN JOHN RITTER DIED...